-This book will be of great interest to scholars, specialists, and graduate and advanced undergraduate students who are interested in issues of religious diversity.
-Researchers and policymakers in think-tanks, NGOs and government units will find the volume useful in helping to identify key issues in understanding the phenomenon of conscientious objection and its implications in managing ethical diversity in contemporary societies.
+This book will be of great interest to scholars, specialists and graduate and advanced undergraduate students who are interested in issues of religious diversity.
+Researchers and policymakers in think-tanks, NGOs and government units will find the volume useful in identifying key issues in understanding the phenomenon of conscientious objection and its implications in managing ethical diversity in contemporary societies.

 Table of Contents

 Part I. Theoretical Issues

 1. Protecting Freedom of Conscience in a Constitutional State